cameronklales/rustfabcollab/README.md

 # rustfabcollab
-IoT system for Machine Shop @ Tyler
+IoT system for Machine Shop @ Tyler School of Art